Instant Pot Meatloaf and Mashed Potatoes Supreme Recipes

 - 1 cup chicken broth

-Place all meatloaf ingredients (ground beef - black pepper) into a large mixing bowl and gently combine, using your hands, if desired.
+- Place all meatloaf ingredients (ground beef - black pepper) into a large mixing bowl and gently combine, using your hands, if desired.
 (Using two spatulas works well, too.)
-Place this mixture into the center of a large piece of heavy-duty aluminum foil; pull the foil up around the meatloaf mixture, crimping the edges firmly closed at the top.
+Place this mixture into the center of a large piece of heavy-duty aluminum foil; pull the foil up around the meatloaf mixture, crimping the edges firmly closed at the top, yet leaving some space between the top of the meatloaf and the foil.

-Preheat the broiler.
-Carefully remove the cooked meatloaf from the Instant Pot to a rimmed baking sheet, pulling the foil back from the side of the meatloaf.
-Top meatloaf with prepared sauce, then place the meatloaf beneath the broiler for 2-3 minutes, or until sauce bubbles and caramelizes a bit.
+- Preheat the broiler.
+Carefully remove the cooked meatloaf from the Instant Pot to a rimmed baking sheet, pulling the foil back from all sides of the meatloaf.
+Top the meatloaf with the prepared sauce, then place the meatloaf beneath the broiler for 2-3 minutes, or until sauce bubbles and caramelizes a bit.

-Meanwhile, drain the cooked potatoes well.
-In a small bowl, combine sour cream, eggs, and the horseradish; add to potatoes and beat well, until potatoes are smooth and creamy.
-Season potatoes to taste with salt and pepper before serving.
+- Meanwhile, drain the cooked potatoes well.
+In a small bowl, combine sour cream, eggs, and the horseradish; add to potatoes, mashing well, until the potatoes are smooth and creamy.
+Season the potatoes to taste with salt and pepper before serving.

-To serve, place desired helpings of mashed potatoes into bowls, then top with suce; add slices of meatloaf, slathering each slice with sauce, as well.
-If desired, sprinkle cooked vegetables around the meatloaf on top of the potatoes as well.
+- To serve, place the desired helpings of mashed potatoes into individual bowls, top with slices of meatloaf, slathering each slice with the warm prepared sauce.
+If desired, sprinkle cooked mixed vegetables around the meatloaf on top of the potatoes, as well.

-Feel free to leave us a comment – we love hearing from our readers and followers!
-If you don’t hear back from us shortly we may have missed your comment, so be sure to reach out to us by email here: ChefAlli@ChefAlli.com
+We love hearing from our readers and followers, so leave use a comment if you’d like.
+And, if you don’t hear back from us shortly, know that we many not have seen your comment.
+Feel free to reach out to us by email: [email protected]